ahawkins318/slide-puzzle-elm/README.md

 The classic sliding tile puzzle written in Elm (0.17)!
-Compiled version is in this repo at `js/slide.js`, or compile it yourself with:
+To try it out, just download the repo and open `index.html`.

+The javascript found in this repo (`js/slide.js`) was compiled from elm using the command:

 ```
 elm make Slide.elm --output=js/slide.js